darkhz/bluetuith/README.md

 - Connect to/disconnect from different devices.
 - Interact with bluetooth adapters, toggle power and discovery states
 - Connect to or manage Bluetooth based networking/tethering (PANU/DUN)
+- Remotely control media playback on the connected device
 - Mouse support

 ## Requirements